mythril-forge/homebrew-classes/README.md

 6. Come Together

 ### Stat Generation
-You have one of two options...
+Choose one of two options...

 - Roll for Stats:
-roll 6d4 drop highest six times.
+	- roll 6d4 drop highest six times.
 Arrange the results however you see fit.
 - Take the Standard Array:
-take the six stats [15,13,12,11,9,7] Arrange the results however you see fit.
+	- take the six stats [15,13,12,11,9,7] Arrange the results however you see fit.

 ### Racial Abilities